junglesta/shaman-blog/src/content/post/chinese-medicine.md

 It’s like choosing between a chili pepper and a cucumber based on the weather inside your body.

-Remember, Chinese medicine is all about the long game; it's more marathon than sprint.
+Remember, Chinese medicine is all about the long game.
+It's more marathon than sprint.
 It values prevention, so don't wait till you're feeling like a broken down car to start.

 And always consult with a professional to avoid turning yourself into a human science experiment.